link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 }
 ```

-If, for example, account `B` is blocked and the credit operation fails,
+If, for example, account `B` is blocked by the bank and the credit operation fails,
 the transaction should **rollback** the debit operation to maintain data integrity.

 ```d2